Our People

 Tom Alegounarias

-Over 40 years’ experience in school education with an emphasis of equity and quality teaching.
+Over 40 years’ experience in school education with an emphasis on equity and quality teaching.
 Tom is former chair and CEO of the NSW Educational Standards Authority and General Manager of Strategic Policy for NSW education.
 He is now adjunct professor of education at the University of Sydney and director of the Teaching and Educational Standards Alliance.

 Director since 2022.